learn-co-curriculum/python-p4-deploying-flask-react-app-to-render/README.md

 - Understand the React build process and how to serve a React app from Flask.
 - Understand challenges of client-side routing in a deployed application.
-- Deploy a Flask API with a React frontend to Render.
+- Deploy a full-stack Flask-React application to Render.

 ***